-Neck ache may be related to a specific trauma, including Motor vehicle Accident, also known as whiplash-associated disorder (WAD), caused by muscle strain, pinched or compressed nerve root, lifestyle factors, posture, sporting or occupational activities.
+Neck aches may be related to a specific trauma, including Motor vehicle Accident, also known as whiplash-associated disorder (WAD), caused by muscle strain, pinched or compressed nerve roots, lifestyle factors, posture, and sporting or occupational activities.

 Risk factors that are associated with neck soreness:

 Getting to understand the cause of your pain is paramount in determining the course of your treatment.
 Please make sure you check with your healthcare provider if you have any concerns.

 But there are some self-help strategies you can do to help your soreness, whether it is acute or chronic.